webtrees/webtrees.github.io/faq/locations.md

 webtrees uses the GEDCOM data format to store your genealogy data.

-GEDCOM allows you to store the co-ordinates (latitude/longitude) of **events**, but not of **places**.
+GEDCOM allows you to store the coordinates (latitude/longitude) of **events**, but not of **places**.

 So, it can store the location of a specific birth, marriage or burial - but it cannot store the location of "London, England".

 Consider an individual with three events, all in the same town:
-For the birth, we have the co-ordinates of the hospital.
+For the birth, we have the coordinates of the hospital.
-For the burial, we have the co-ordinates of the cemetery.
+For the burial, we have the coordinates of the cemetery.
-For the baptism, we do not have the co-ordinates.
+For the baptism, we do not have the coordinates.

 ```
 0 @X1@ INDI